John Worboys: Proposed release and legal challenge

-On 12 April 2017, Worboys' offender manager completed a report for the Parole Board, in which he stated how Worboys, describing his rape conviction, had 'only placed his penis inside the victim's vagina for approximately four seconds and had removed it when asked to do so'.
-Regarding the assault by penetration charge, where it was alleged he had used a vibrator to penetrate the vagina of a victim, Worboys stated that he 'only used the vibrator under the victim's skirt and over her legs and did not put it inside her vagina'.
-Despite explaining this, he stated that he did not want to 'minimise the offence'.
-It was the opinion of Worboys' offender manager that he should not be released or moved to an open prison, given the risk of serious harm and similar reoffending remaining harm and that there was outstanding 'core risk reduction work', which should be undertaken within a closed prison.
+On 12 April 2017, Worboys' offender manager completed a report for the Parole Board, in which he stated how Worboys, describing his rape conviction, had "only placed his penis inside the victim's vagina for approximately four seconds and had removed it when asked to do so".
+Regarding the assault by penetration charge, where it was alleged he had used a vibrator to penetrate the vagina of a victim, Worboys stated that he "only used the vibrator under the victim's skirt and over her legs and did not put it inside her vagina".
+Despite explaining this, he stated that he did not want to "minimise the offence".
+It was the opinion of Worboys' offender manager that he should not be released or moved to an open prison, given the risk of serious harm and similar reoffending remaining harm and that there was outstanding "core risk reduction work", which should be undertaken within a closed prison.

-On 16 March 2017, a Registered and Chartered Forensic psychologist, who had previously assessed Worboys in August 2015 (from instructions of his solicitors), produced a 'Structured Assessment of Risk and Need Report'.
-It was noted how Worboys had admitted he had planned his offending 'meticulously' and that his offending was related to his relationship breakup with his partner in 2005/2006.
+On 16 March 2017, a registered and chartered forensic psychologist, who had previously assessed Worboys in August 2015 (from instructions of his solicitors), produced a "Structured Assessment of Risk and Need Report".
+It was noted how Worboys had admitted he had planned his offending "meticulously" and that his offending was related to the breakup of his relationship with his partner in 2005/2006.
 However, it was recommended that Worboys was not suitable at that time to be released or move to an open prison.
-It was stated that he required 'further work to target the full breadth of his treatment needs'.
-It was recommended that before Worboys was moved to open conditions or released, he was 'given the opportunity to learn about the potential risks associated with pornography use on the internet'.
-The review stated that there was 'sufficient evidence of risk reduction to recommend a review of his security category' and that once Worboys was downgraded from being a Category A prisoner, he would be 'required to spend a period in high security conditions as a Category B prisoner, before being considered for progression'.
-The report added that if Worboys continued to 'maintain the progress he has made and the protective factors continue to be strongly present', it was the view of the psychologist that 'he will be ready for progression to a category C establishment'.
+It was stated that he required "further work to target the full breadth of his treatment needs".
+It was recommended that before Worboys was moved to open conditions or released, he was "given the opportunity to learn about the potential risks associated with pornography use on the internet".
+The review stated that there was "sufficient evidence of risk reduction to recommend a review of his security category" and that once Worboys was downgraded from being a Category A prisoner, he would be "required to spend a period in high security conditions as a Category B prisoner, before being considered for progression".
+The report added that if Worboys continued to "maintain the progress he has made and the protective factors continue to be strongly present", it was the view of the psychologist that "he will be ready for progression to a category C establishment".

-On 30 May 2017, Worboys solicitors wrote to the Parole Board to seek an oral hearing, with their representations seeking Worboys being transferred to an open prison.
-Their representations noted it would take a 'brave Parole Board' to consider a Category A prisoner moving to an open prison, however, acknowledged that transition for a period of time through a Category C prison would be better.
+On 30 May 2017, Worboys' solicitors wrote to the Parole Board to seek an oral hearing, with their representations seeking Worboys being transferred to an open prison.
+Their representations noted it would take a "brave Parole Board" to consider a Category A prisoner moving to an open prison, but acknowledged that transition for a period of time through a Category C prison would be better.
 On 8 June, the Parole Board granted the request for an oral hearing.